ORNL/ReSolve/docs/sphinx/coding_guidelines/index.rst

 ~~~~~~~~~~~~~~

 Return values of member functions should be of type ``int`` and used for
 error handling.
-Functions return 0 if no error is encounter, return
+Functions return 0 if no error is encountered, return
 positive value for warnings and recoverable error, and negative value
 for irrecoverable errors.